Skip to content

 3. Select Develop > Show Web Inspector.

-4. Click the Network tab.
+4. Click the Network tab within the Web Inspector.

 7. Save the HAR file to your computer.